dkooll/terraform-azurerm-vnet/README.md

 The [example](examples) directory is used as the working directory.
 It contains any prerequirements and integrations to test the code.

-The usage examples below show which features can be enabled and applied.
+The usage examples below shows which features can be enabled and applied.

 ## Usage: single vnet multiple dns